MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-03-self-signed-cert-for-local-dev.md

 ![Update hosts file](/images/self-signed-cert/update-host-file.png)

-When I access Jenkins locally over https, it connects however rightly, the certificate is not trusted.
+When I access Jenkins locally over https, it connects and the certificate is rightly not trusted.

 ![Jenkins running locally with SSL cert but not trusted](/images/self-signed-cert/https-not-trusted.png)

-# Create cer cert from the pem for Windows root store
+## Create cer cert from the pem for Windows root store

 ```bash
 openssl x509 -outform der -in jenkins.pem -out $domain.cer
 ```